vippsas/vipps-login-api/vipps-login-api-quick-start.md

 Use the `code` in the following command.
 You will also need to generate client authorization.

-The client credentials is a base 64 encoded string consisting of the client_id and secret issued by Vipps.
+The client credentials is a base64-encoded string consisting of the client_id and secret issued by Vipps.

 Example in JavaScript: